-Electric Blue Love releases June 18th!
+Electric Blue Love is LIVE!
 Read the prologue free below.

 Voltage, a noun.
 The difference in electric potential between two points.